Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Left undiagnosed and untreated, celiac disease can cause long-term health complications, such as:

-A gluten-free diet is the only treatment for celiac disease and is essential in successful management.
+A gluten-free diet is the only treatment for celiac disease and is essential for successful management.
 It's important to be tested before trying a gluten-free diet.
-Eliminating gluten from your diet prior to diagnosis may change the result of blood tests.
+Eliminating gluten from your diet before diagnosis may change the result of blood tests.

 What is an autoimmune disease?